-Exploring the Great Sand Dunes National Park
+Exploring the Great Sand Dunes National Park with Kids

 A visit to North America’s tallest sand dunes has long been on our family’s extensive travel wish list.
 We flew to Colorado this past three-day holiday weekend and visited some amazing attractions but most of all, spent some time at the incredible Great Sand Dunes National Park and Preserve.